Our signature experiences

 Pompeii gets all the attention.
 Ostia deserves it just as much — and you'll almost have it to yourself.

-Just thirty minutes from the city center, Rome's ancient port lies remarkably intact: streets, temples, bathhouses, apartment blocks, and taverns frozen in the 2nd century AD, when this was one of the busiest cities in the Mediterranean.
-No roped-off corridors, no audio guides herding you from highlight to highlight — just the extraordinary sensation of walking through a Roman city that actually feels like one.
+Just thirty minutes from the city center, Rome's ancient port lies remarkably intact: streets, temples, bathhouses, apartment blocks, and taverns recalling the 2nd century AD, when this was one of the busiest cities in the Mediterranean.
+The extraordinary sensation of walking through a Roman city that actually feels like one.

 And that's exactly what makes Ostia different: you walk the same streets the merchants walked, step into the same bathhouses where they gossiped, and read the same slogans still carved on the walls.
 Ancient Rome stops being a history lesson and becomes something you can touch and feel.